Investing Fees could cost you your early retirement!

 The first thing you should do is invest only in cheap ETFs and mutual funds.

 If you are in Switzerland, like us, you want to choose only Exchange Traded Funds.
 Indeed, there are no good mutual funds available in Switzerland.
-If you are in another country with access to good mutual funds like the ones from Vanguard, you can consider them as well!
+If you are in another country with access to good mutual funds like the ones from Vanguard, you can also consider them!

 When you choose ETFs (or mutual funds), you want to focus on those with a very low Total Expense Ratio (TER).
 The TER is the management fee per year of the funds.
 And this will be removed from your net worth year after year.
 Doing so is the most important thing you can do to reduce your investing fees.

-These days, there is never any reason to pay more than 0.5%TER for a fund.
+These days, there is never any reason to pay more than 0.4 %TER for a fund.
 And ideally, you want to focus on ETFs with significantly less than that.

 Now, the TER should not be the only factor your use to compare ETFs, but it is an important one.
 I have a guide on choosing Exchange Traded Funds if you need more information.